less-famous-ITer/less-famous-ITer/README.md

 I am a junior student at Nanjing University of Posts and Telecommunications

-My technology stack is mainly the front end.
+My technology stack is mainly the front end

 Welcome to WeChat for discussion

 ---

-🌐 Languages : English, Chinese
+### 🌐 Languages :
+English, Chinese

 ---